-auth\client (ConfidentialAppAuthClient) The AuthClient used to extract default values for the flow, and also to make calls to the Auth service.
-It MUST be a ConfidentialAppAuthClient redirect\uri (string) The page that users should be directed to after authenticating at the authorize URL.
-Required.
+- auth\client (ConfidentialAppAuthClient) The AuthClient used to extract default values for the flow, and also to make calls to the Auth service.
+It MUST be a ConfidentialAppAuthClient - redirect\uri (string) The page that users should be directed to after authenticating at the authorize URL.
+Required. - requested\scopes (iterable or string) The scopes on the token(s) being requested, as a space-separated string or an iterable of strings.
+Defaults to openid profile email urn:globus:auth:scope:transfer.api.globus.org:all - state (string) This is a way of your application passing information back to itself in the course of the OAuth flow.

-'''

-requested_scopes (string) The scopes on the token(s) being requested, as a space-separated string.
-Defaults to openid profile email urn:globus:auth:scope:transfer.api.globus.org:all

-'''

-state (string) This is a way of your application passing information back to itself in the course of the OAuth flow.
 Because the user will navigate away from your application to complete the flow, this parameter lets you pass an arbitrary string from the starting page to the redirect\uri refresh\tokens (bool) When True, request refresh tokens in addition to access tokens exchange\code\for\tokens(auth\code)